Individual and Time Effects in Nonlinear Panel Models with Large N, T: Asymptotic Theory for Bias Corrections

 \begin{itemize}

-\item[(i)] The existing results for large $N,T$ panels, which were developed for models with only individual effects, cannot be sequentially applied to the two dimensions of the panel to derive the asymptotic distribution of our estimators.
-These results usually start with a consistency proof that relies on partitioning the log-likelihood in the sum of individual log-likelihoods that depend on a fixed number of parameters, the model parameter $\beta$ and the corresponding individual effect $\alpha_i$.
-Then, the maximizers of the individual log-likelihood are shown to be consistent estimators of all the parameters as $T$ becomes large using standard arguments.
-In the presence of time effects there is no partition of the data that is only affected by a fixed number of parameters, and whose size grows with the sample size.
-We thus require a new approach.
+\item[(i)] The consistency proof for models with only individual effects relies on partitioning the log-likelihood in the sum of individual log-likelihoods that depend on a fixed number of parameters, the model parameter $\beta$ and the corresponding individual effect $\alpha_i$.
+The maximizers of the individual log-likelihood are then consistent estimators of all the parameters as $T$ becomes large by standard arguments.
+This approach does not work in models with individual and time effects because there is no partition of the data that is only affected by a fixed number of parameters, and whose size grows with the sample size.